Al-Nusra Front–SRF/Hazzm Movement conflict: Zawiya Mountain offensive (October–November 2014)

-Further al-Nusra advances (November 2014–March 2015)
+Further Al-Nusra advances (November 2014–March 2015)

-On 29 November, Syrian activist Omar Jassim, said that the al-Nusra Front seized the city of al-Rastan, in the Homs province, and captured a large number of Free Syrian Army fighters after clashes between the two sides, and subsequently established a number of checkpoints in the city.
+On 29 November, Syrian activist Omar Jassim, said that Al-Nusra Front seized the city of Al-Rastan, in the Homs province, and captured a large number of Free Syrian Army fighters after clashes between the two sides, and subsequently established a number of checkpoints in the city.

-On 30 November, al-Nusra executed 13 Syrian rebels in Kawkaba, in the south of the Idlib province, after taking the village.
+On 30 November, Al-Nusra executed 13 Syrian rebels in Kawkaba, in the south of the Idlib province, after taking the village.

-At the end of December 2014, al-Nusra seized another Hazzm Movement post in the Kafar Karmin area of the western countryside of Aleppo.
+At the end of December 2014, Al-Nusra seized another Hazzm Movement post in the Kafar Karmin area of the western countryside of Aleppo.

-On 29 January 2015, al-Nusra expelled the rebels from the Regiment 111 base in Aleppo province.
+On 29 January 2015, Al-Nusra expelled the rebels from the Regiment 111 base in Aleppo province.
 At least four rebel fighters were killed in the fighting at the base.
-The next day, fighting spread to Idlib province where several small al-Nusra checkpoints were attacked and overrun in the Jabal al-Zawiya area.
+The next day, fighting spread to Idlib province where several small Al-Nusra checkpoints were attacked and overrun in the Jabal Al-Zawiya area.
 Clashes also occurred at the rebel-held Regiment 46 base during the previous night.
-Al-Nusra also captured 11 fighters of the FSA Division 16.
-By the end of the day, al-Nusra's ally Ahrar ash-Sham captured the Bab al-Hawa border crossing with Turkey from the Hazzm Movement after fighting between Hazzm and al-Nusra.
+By the end of the day, Al-Nusra's ally Ahrar al-Sham captured the Bab Al-Hawa border crossing with Turkey from the Hazzm Movement after fighting between Hazzm and Al-Nusra.

-On 16 February, al-Nusra stormed the headquarters of the 7th Brigade (part of the FSA's 101st Division) in the village of Ayn Laroz in the Zawiya Mountain and captured a large cache of weapons after it took control of the FSA's posts.
+On 16 February, Al-Nusra stormed the headquarters of the 7th Brigade (part of the FSA's 101st Division) in the village of Ayn Laroz in the Zawiya Mountain and captured a large cache of weapons after it took control of the FSA's posts.
 This was the last FSA stronghold in the area.

-On 25 February, al-Nusra declared war on the Hazzm Movement and two days later attacked the Hazzm-held Base 46, west of Aleppo city.
-By 1 March, they captured the base, Meznaz, Kafar Nouran, al-Mashtal, the area of al-Mohandsin and Daret Ezzeh.
+On 25 February, Al-Nusra declared war on the Hazzm Movement and two days later attacked the Hazzm-held Base 46, west of Aleppo city.
+By 1 March, they captured the base, Meznaz, Kafar Nouran, Al-Mashtal, the area of Al-Mohandsin and Daret Ezzeh.
 60 Hazzm and 40 Nusra fighters were killed.
 Following the losses, the Hazzm movement dissolved itself, and its remnants joined the Levant Front.

 Strategic importance

 The Syrian Army victories during the 2014 Hama offensive and the Battle of Murak left the southern countryside of Idlib vulnerable.
-The infighting between the al-Nusra Front and the SRF endangered the newly formed frontline in the south of Khan Shaykhun.
+The infighting between the Al-Nusra Front and the SRF endangered the newly formed frontline in the south of Khan Shaykhun.
 With the loss of its bastion in Idlib, the SRF was left with only a presence in southern Syria.
 Western-backed rebel groups in Syria were coming under growing pressure as government forces continued to advance in the country's west and south.